SjoerdKoop/vicon_control/README.md

 ## Vision control design

 Controllers should inherit from *VisionController* and should override the *objectsToReference* function.
 An example implementation can be seen as the example controller in the package *vision_control*.
+Afterwards create an instance of your controller in the main file and initialize with your controller.
+In summary:

+* Create &lt;your_controller&gt;.h in *vision_control/src/vision_control/include/vision_control* and &lt;your_controller&gt;.cpp in *vision_control/src/vision_control/src/vision_control*
+* In header file:
+	* Include the header file for *VisionController*
+	* Inherit from *VisionController*
+	* Overrirde the *objectsToReference* function
+* Define functionality of your controller in *objectsToReference* in your controller's source file.
+* In the main source file (*vision_control.cpp*):
+	* Include the header file for your controller
+	* Create an instance of your controller with *new* and supply parameters for your controller
+	* Initialize the *Vision* namespace with your controller (call *Vision::init(&lt;your_controller_variable&gt;))

 # Communication